BOARD OF DIRECTORS

 President, Takoma Park, MD

-Joseph B. UehleinJoseph B. Uehlein is the Founding President and Executive Director of the Labor Network for Sustainability, and Voices for a Sustainable Future.
-Joe Uehlein is the former secretary-treasurer of the AFL-CIO’s Industrial Union Department and former director of the AFL-CIO Center for Strategic Campaigns.
-Joe spent over 30 years doing organizing, bargaining, and strategic campaign work in the labor movement.
+Joseph B. UehleinFounding President of the Labor Network for Sustainability, and Voices for a Sustainable Future.
+Joe is the former secretary-treasurer of the AFL-CIO’s Industrial Union Department and former director of the AFL-CIO Center for Strategic Campaigns.
+Joe spent over 35 years doing worker representation, organizing, bargaining, and strategic campaign work in the labor movement.
 Joe also served as the Secretary to the North American Coordinating Committee of the International Federation of Chemical, Energy, and Mine Workers unions (ICEM).
-He is a founding board member of Ceres, a member of the National Advisory Board of the Union of Concerned Scientists, and served as a senior strategic advisor to the Blue Green Alliance for five years.
-He also served on the United Nations commission on global warming in the 1990’s.
-He also serves on the advisory board of the Future of Music Coalition.
-In the early 1970’s he worked in an aluminum mill as a member of the United Steelworkers of America, and on heavy and highway construction projects as a member of the Laborer’s International Union of North America.
-Joe is a musician, and a member of the American Federation of Musicians.
+Joe also served on the United Nations commission on global warming from its inception in 1988 through the Kyoto Accords in 1997 until 2003.
+Joe is a founding board member of Ceres (Coalition for Environmentally responsible Economies), and served on the Ceres board for 23 years.
+Joe is a founding member of the National Advisory Board of the Union of Concerned Scientists, and served as a senior strategic advisor to the Blue Green Alliance for four years.
+Joe is a current board member of USCAN, the US Climate Action Network, and serves on the board of the Solidarity Research Center.
+In the early 1970’s he worked in an aluminum mill in Mechanicsburg, PA as a member of the United Steelworkers of America, and then on heavy and highway construction projects in Central Pennsylvania as a member of the Laborer’s International Union of North America.
+Joe is a musician, and a 58 year member of the American Federation of Musicians.